Curry ready for the Murrayfield heat

 He was England's youngest Test debutant since Jonny Wilkinson when he appeared against Argentina as an 18-year-old in 2017.

-But where Wilkinson was weighed down by his own and others expectations, Curry seems freer, younger at heart.
+But where Wilkinson was weighed down by his own and others' expectations, Curry seems freer, younger at heart.
 He enjoys himself, his rugby and things outside the sport.

 At one media conference he revealed investing tips from a mates' WhatsApp group.
 Silver was the commodity of choice apparently.